-The manager has provided us with some attribution data, which is summarised in Figure 17.
+SIGT's equities underweight exposure has acted as a drag as equity markets have moved up.
+The underweight exposure should be performance enhancing if equity markets turn.
+The manager has provided some performance attribution data, which is summarised in Figure 17.
 The recent trend has been one of modest underperformance against the benchmark and, looking at the attribution, the bulk of this (for all three time horizons provided) has come from the equities portfolio, and generally from overseas equities.
-The asset-allocation effect has consistently been minor, but reflects SIGT's ongoing equities underweight and the fact that we are increasingly late cycle.
+The asset-allocation effect has consistently been minor but reflects SIGT's ongoing equities underweight and the fact that we are increasingly late cycle.
 Assuming that the manager's investment thesis is correct, the equities underweight will be performance enhancing once markets have turned.
-Looking within overseas equities, the underweight to North America has been a mild drag on performance as this market has continued to move up, while Europe ex-UK has tended to drag for more stock-specific reasons.
-SIGT's underweight to fixed income has aided performance (both in terms of asset allocation and stock selection), while SIGT's allocation to specialist assets has seen good stock selection.
-This is particularly apparent over the three-year horizon.